Keith's pages:

 my java index page.

-which demonstrate various features.
+which demonstrate a few features.

 But my pride and joy is my